Sgibson64/Sgibson64.github.io/_pages/resume.md

   * Viewed areas in Baltimore city that had higher or lower annual income based on their economic status (BIPOC/NHWhite)
   * Used GIS software to analyze the maps created from RStudio

-### Master’s Thesis Project (Continuation of the summer project), August 2021 - current
+### Master’s Thesis Project (Continuation of the summer project), August 2021 - October 2023

    *Project title: “Economic and Racial disparities in Air Pollution in Baltimore City and Other Major Metropolitan Cities in the United States”*
-   * Using spatial statics to view which neighborhoods are within a certian distance to a PA/EPA air quality monitor
-   * A perspective on economic disparities in other major metropolitan cities across the United States
-   * Establishing environmental justice tactics to help people in communities  who are unheard or not represented equally, specifically BIPOC
+   * Determining if EPA/PurpleAir air quality monitors spatially represent all residents equally
+   * Understanding the geography/distribution of EPA/PurpleAir air quality monitors

 ## Fellowships and Internships

 ### NOAA Experiential Research Training Opportunities, May 2022 - August 2022
-   * In association with CESSRST II working with NOAA Scientist Jared Rennie
+   * In association with CESSRST working with Jared Rennie

-### NOAA EPP/MSI CESSRST II Fellowship, August 2021 - current
+### NOAA EPP/MSI CESSRST II Fellowship, August 2021 - July 2023
    * Competitive, funded fellowship working with mentor Dr. Dillon Mahmoudi

 ### NOAA CESSRST II  Summer Bridge, June 2021 - Agust 2021
-   * Online summer internship in preparation for applying to NOAA CESSRST II
+   * Extracted Data from US Census Bureau and PurpleAir.com
+   * Viewed areas in Baltimore city that had higher or lower annual income based on their economic status (BIPOC/NHWhite)
+   * Used GIS software to analyze the data created from RStudio

 ## Professional Presentations

-  * Tenth Biennual EPP/MSI NOAA Forum, Spring 2022
+  * Tenth Biennual EPP/MSI NOAA Forum, April 2022
-  * Dr. Rick Spinrad Meeting (11th Administrator NOAA and Under Secretary of Commerce for Oceans and Atmosphere), Spring 2022
+  * Dr. Rick Spinrad Meeting (11th Administrator NOAA and Under Secretary of Commerce for Oceans and Atmosphere), March 2022
-  * EPA Wildfire Team, Fall 2022
+  * EPA Wildfire Team, August 2022

 ## Volunteer and Outreach Work